 BRINGING EXTENSIVE BRAKE KNOWLEDGE TO THE CYCLING WORLD

 Here’s where the story gets juicy for mountain bike riders: In 1996, Hayes introduced the first hydraulic disc brake and revolutionized the mountain bike industry.
 The next year, Hayes sold 12,000 brake systems to Trek Bicycles.
 Then in 1997, the company formed Hayes Disc Brake to expand its foothold in the mountain bike industry.
 Innovations continued in other markets, too, with a heavy-duty mechanical brake and a patented SAHR developed for Caterpillar.
-Other big news: Hayes received ISO 9001 certification in 1999.

 ROLLING OUT A COMPREHENSIVE BIKE PORTFOLIO